llopezniederer/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-The histogram of the total number of steps taken each day (ignoring the missing values in the dataset) is shown here:
+A histogram of the total number of steps taken each day (ignoring the missing values in the dataset) is shown here:

 ```r